Krisell/laravel-translation-json-cache/README.md

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

 ## Future work
 I realize the JSON-option may not be the preferred one, and that most people already use php-files for storing their translation data hierachically.
-In that case, a similar approach could still possibly save time on parsing and traversal, but this is not the intention of this package.
+In that case, a similar approach could still possibly save time on parsing and traversal, but this is outside the scope of this package.
+Feel free to investigate this idéa further in a new package!